Stress and Anxiety in Cats

 1. Provide hiding spots and high escapes

 Make sure your cat never feels trapped, and that they have plenty of hiding places.
 This is particularly important if the cause of your cat's anxiety is children or other pets.

 Try to provide different levels.
 Sometimes cats feel safest when they are up high and can survey their surroundings.
-Cat Furniture is an easy way to achieve this.
+Cat trees and scractchers is an easy way to achieve this.
 Cat trees often provide a variety levels as well as bonus scratching surfaces.

 Feliway is a synthetic analogue of the feline 'calm' pheromone.
 Cats release this pheromone when they rub their cheeks against objects as a way of marking their territory.
-Feliway is available as a spray, a diffuser, and a surface spot-on.
+Feliway is available as a spray and a diffuser.
 The plug-in diffuser is ideal for home situations, as it works like an air freshener by dispensing appeasing pheromone into the atmosphere.
 The spray is good for travelling purposes and can be spritzed onto your cat's carrier or in the car.